 - Psychosocial screening: As a surrogate, you’ll not only need to be physically fit but also mentally prepared for the potential challenges of the surrogacy process.
 Therefore, you’ll need to complete a psychosocial screening with a mental health professional to address any emotions you’re feeling now, what you may feel during your pregnancy and how you’ll feel after you give birth.
 Only after you understand these challenges can you pursue surrogacy.

-- Medical screening: There are often two parts to medical screening: once before you match with intended parents and once before the legal contracts are signed.
-These screenings will be performed by medical professionals to make sure you are physically fit to be pregnant, and they may include blood and urine tests and overall physical examinations.
+- Medical screening: There are often two parts to surrogate medical screening: once before you match with intended parents and once before the legal contracts are signed.
+A medical screening for surrogacy will be performed by professionals to make sure you are physically fit to be pregnant, and they may include blood and urine tests and overall physical examinations.

 Only after you have completed all of these screenings and your surrogacy specialist approves you for the surrogacy process can you start the medical process of surrogacy with your intended parents.